 We use cookies to help make this website more user-friendly.

-The world is getting smaller all the time and careers are becoming more dynamic, with more international opportunities than ever.
+The world is getting smaller all the time and careers are becoming more dynamic and international.
 In the course of their careers, many people change employers or the country in which they work.
-And for trusted social security, some turn to Overseas Social Security (OSS).
+With Overseas Social Security (OSS), the benefits of Belgian Social Security can still be enjoyed.

-But who are these expats?
+But who are these expats, affiliated to OSS?
 We took a look in our databases in search of answers.

 Belgians embrace international opportunities

-An interesting analysis of the linguistic distribution among OSS affiliated workers shows a diverse and dynamic community.
+An analysis based on the language of OSS affiliated workers shows a diverse and dynamic community.
 Just over half of our members take out a tailored insurance package and manage their own contract.
-The remaining members participate in food sharing and have a collective contract through their employer.
+The remaining members have a collective contract through their employer.

-Among individual affiliations, the ratio of French-speaking to Dutch-speaking members is almost equal, showing a balanced representation of the two main language groups in Belgium.
+Among individual affiliations, the ratio of French-speaking to Dutch-speaking members is 50/50, showing a balanced representation of the two main language groups in Belgium.
 However, this balance changes when we look at employers that affiliate their employees.
-Dutch-speaking employers seem more inclined to send their employees abroad.
+Dutch-speaking employers form the majority and seem more inclined to send their employees abroad.
 This may indicate a culture of international mobility and entrepreneurship within these companies.

 It is also encouraging to see that female workers are increasingly well represented, although there is still a considerable way to go.
 Currently, about three-quarters of our members are men.